 Challenging oneself and continuing to develop, that is what Imad Yossef prefers to do.
 That is why he was so happy with the accelerated integration course Dutch from TopTaal.

 Now that he has lived in the Netherlands for three years, his language knowledge is good.
 This month Imad therefore takes the state exam B1.
 He did the A2 course in a short time because he is quick to understand.
 'It's great that TopTaal has a fast track.
 You don't have that everywhere.
 And everyone in the group is at the same level. " Imad is also enthusiastic about the teacher: 'Jet was super fun!
 As a result, I learned a lot during the course.
 Especially a lot of grammar. '

 What does Imad think of the Netherlands?
 "It's a nice country.
 I feel at home here, I like it.
 In the beginning I found Dutch very difficult.
 But when I went to school and got an explanation, I started to understand.
 Because I speak Kurdish and Arabic and some Turkish, it was easier for me to learn Dutch, I think.
 They say that I am a language talent.
 But I also have a lot of contact with other people.
 That way I learn quickly. '

 Calm and friendly

 Although Imad can handle crowds well, he is not fond of Amsterdam.
-"Too many people.
-I'd rather be in nature.
-And otherwise I do fitness or play table tennis.
-I used to play soccer too, but I don't do that often anymore.
+'Far too many people.
+I prefer to be in nature.
+And otherwise I do fitness or I am playing table tennis.
+I used to play football too, but I don't do that often anymore.
 I have a large group of friends, with Dutch people and people from other countries.
-In fact, I like all people.
+Actually, I like all people.
 I am always calm and friendly.
-That is why I left Syria.
+That's why I left Syria.
 There was so much violence there.
 That doesn't suit me.
-Life is beautiful and I want to enjoy it. "
+Life is beautiful and I want to enjoy it.'